gizm00/pydx_upython/README.md

 gc.collect()
 main(framebuf1, buffer1, lcd)
 ```

+You can either update your boot.py or use the final one from the [esp01 folder](https://github.com/gizm00/pydx_upython/blob/master/code/esp01/boot.py).
+The difference between the ESP-12 and ESP-01 is in the setup_lcd and upcd8544 code, the boot.py files are interchangeable.

 A warning about memory; sometimes I found that the memory required by the modules exceeded the heap available on the ESP8266.
 When that happens I would sometimes see the following error when rebooting the ESP8266: